adeverteuil/ansible-letsencrypt-nfsn/README.md

 to access a protected directory.
 I didn't check the code but I suppose it defaults to a path relative to `/etc`.

-`domain` cannot be an array.
-It would be a nice to have feature, but let's start with one domain as a string.
+`domains` is a list of domain names that will be included in the "Subject Alternative Name" field of the csr.
+The value must be in the format `DNS:example.com,DNS:www.example.com` up to a [limit of 100 names](https://letsencrypt.org/docs/rate-limits/).
+All names must resolve and be an alias of the main site because this playbook will copy all the challenge resources under the same document root.

+> As far as I tested, Let's Encrypt only produces SAN certificates.
+It
+> will automatically insert the "Subject" domain as the first "Subject
+> Alternative Name" in the certificate, even if the csr only contains
+> one "Subject" domain.
+It will also fill the Subject field with the
+> first domain found in the "Subject Alternative Name" field if it is
+> left empty.
+Therefore there need not be a different case for 1 domain
+> or for 2 or more domains.

-`acme_directory` is the staging environment, just like the default.
+`acme_directory` defaults to the staging environment.
 The variable is a placeholder for you to update it with the production ACME url when you are ready.

 `agreement_url` has been updated since the release of the letsencrypt module so I put the current version for you here.
+Let's Encrypt will not issue your certificate if this url is not the current one.

+`openssl_default_dir` is the path to your system's default openssl.cfg.
+On Fedora, it is located at `/etc/pki/tls/openssl.cnf` but on other systems it could be at `/etc/ssl/openssl.cnf`.
+Do a `locate openssl.cnf` to find out.

 ## Upload your SSH key to your NearlyFreeSpeech.net profile